- Associate Professor, Associate Director URI Honors Program

 Research

-Karl’s research interests are directed toward the role apparel and design plays in the creation of personal, ethnic and national identity.
-Environmental concerns, especially in how the design community needs to contribute to environmental sustainability are also an increasing area of interest and focus.
+Karl’s research interests began by being directed toward apparel and design’s role in creating personal, ethnic, and national identity.
 Since 2010, Karl was involved in a cross-disciplinary research project with scholars at the University of Iceland on nationalistic culture-creation in 19th century Iceland, resulting in a book that was published in late 2017.
 In 2012, however, he began to also investigate the design and cultural needs and constraints of clothing in long-duration space exploration and was awarded a grant from URI’s Council for Research toward this purpose in June of 2013.
 Since then, Karl has been a member of the 100 Year Starship Research Team that is aiming to enable human spaceflight beyond our solar system within a century.
-(See more about this in a recent SO Rhode Island magazine article).
+(See this recent SO Rhode Island magazine article for a take from 2014).

 Education